sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 - If no existing agents match, describe what needs to be created"""

-ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this user request to understand intent and requirements:
+ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this user request to understand intent, requirements, and execution strategy:

 REQUEST: {request}
 FILES: {files}